donno/warehouse51/doha/README.md

 ### extract_summary.py
-The appeals from 2021 had a corresponding text file with the summary, which is not currently used by this script.
+The appeals from 2021 had a corresponding text file with the summary, which can be used by this script.
+Several text files were manually fixed up as one was missing the KEYWORD: and DIGEST: prefix and a few others had invalid dates.

 Overall it seems the files ending in .h1.pdf and .h2.pdf are in a different format and the ones with the right format end in .a1.pdf or .a2.pdf.